Atlas975/Notes/Languages&Compilation/Context_free_grammars.md

 ![[Pasted image 20240202163902.png|400|400]]

-- Note how unlike [[Regular_grammar|regular grammars]] a context-free grammar must have both a terminal and non-terminal if it is not empty.
+- Note how unlike [[Regular_grammars|regular grammars]] a context-free grammar must have both a terminal and non-terminal if it is not empty.
 Having only one of these will not suffice

 ![[Pasted image 20240202164541.png|450|450]]